drupalprojects/grn/README.txt

 * The drush command is release-notes, alias rn.
 * Options:
 1. --git=PathToGit If included, git-release-notes will use the git binary specified.
 Otherwise, it will use Git in your path.
+2. --commit-count If included, the output will include the number of commits between the two tags.
 * Parameters:
 1. tag1 The tag marking the starting point of the history output.
 2. tag2 The tag marking the starting point of the history output.
 (See Note #1)